conan-io/conan-io.github.io/_posts/2020-08-06-New-conan-release-1-28.markdown

 number of cases.

 `required_conan_version` enables users to declare what minimum version of Conan a recipe requires.
-With the rapid evolution of Conan and new features coming out every month, this attribute makes a lot of sense.
-If you are familiar with the `CMake` build system, you might recognize that this is similar to `cmake_required_version`.
+You may be aware that Conan already supported the declaration of a `required_conan_version` prior to this release, but previously this could only be defined globally in `conan.conf`.
+That feature will continue to exist and be supported because it can be very useful in an enterprise setting to ensure all dev's and build machines are updated as needed.
+The big change here is that it can now be specified at the recipe level.
+If you are familiar with the `CMake` build system, you might recognize that this is similar to the function `cmake_minimum_required()`.
+They both make sense for the same reasons.
+Conan and CMake are both undergoing rapid evolution, and making use of new features in recipe files can cause confusing errors and breakages when old versions try to process them.
+Moving forward, incompatibilities can be properly documented and explicit using this attribute.

 `recipe_folder` simply makes it easier for recipes to programatically refer to the directory where the `conanfile.py` is currently being built from.
 This is